 There are approximately 2 million adults in the Commonwealth who are over 60 years old.
-With about \$38.7 million in ongoing federal funding for Federal Fiscal Year (FFY) 2022, \$75.4 million in one-time, time limited federal COVID-19 recovery funding, and \$24.3 million in ongoing state general funds for State Fiscal Year (SFY) 2022 for aging-related services, DARS and the Area Agencies on Aging (AAAs) have diligently responded to the unique needs that arose during the COVID-19 pandemic.

-With an ever-growing demand for aging services, the aging network has sought out innovative solutions to meet evolving older adult needs, explored opportunities to imbed COVID-19 response and grant-funded programs into core service offerings, and cultivated opportunities and partnerships to sustain and grow services into the future.
+With about \$40 million in ongoing federal funding during Federal Fiscal Year (FFY) 2024 and \$20.5 million in ongoing state general funds for State Fiscal Year (SFY) 2024 for aging-related services, DARS and the area agencies on aging (AAAs) have diligently responded to evergrowing demand for aging services.
+Virginia's aging network continues to seek out innovative solutions to meet evolving older adult needs, strengthen emergency preparedness and response activities, integrate grant-funded programs into OAA core service offerings, and cultivate opportunities and partnerships to sustain and grow services into the future.

-I want to emphasize the value and importance of Virginia's AAAs as well as our public and private partners who meaningfully and consistently contribute to making the Commonwealth a great place for all Virginians to grow old.
+I cannot emphasize enough the value and importance of Virginia's AAAs as well as our public and private partners who meaningfully and consistently contribute to making the Commonwealth a great place for all Virginians to grow old.
+DARS greatly appreciates the efforts and dedication of the entire aging network.